vigetlabs/microcosm/docs/api/domains.md

 methods can be defined on domains to configure behavior at key points in a Microcosm's lifecycle.

-## Subscribing to different action states
+## Subscribing to different task states

-Domains can provide a `register` method to dictate what actions they listen to:
+Domains can provide a `register` method to dictate what tasks they listen to:

 ```javascript